micropython/micropython/docs/psoc6/intro.rst

 Install MicroPython on the board
 --------------------------------

-In your computer terminal, type the following commands and follow the instructions:
+In your computer terminal, type the following commands and follow the instructions.

-Download the mpy-psoc6 utility script:
+First, download the ``mpy-psoc6.py`` utility script:

 .. code-block:: bash